rohanshakya1316/JavaScript-Mini-Projects/README.md

 9. Tabs-Switch --> According to the button click in the tabs, the content gets changed.

 10. Stopwatch  --> Demonstration of StopWatch

+11. Sticky NavBar --> Changing style of navbar when scrolling the website.